-Meanings Prepositions Examples Location at in on The security guard stood at the front door.
-The books are in the box.
-The telephones will be on the shelf.
-Location above across beside / next to near under A light was above the table.
+Meanings Prepositions Examples

+Location at The security guard stood at the front door.

+Point in in The books are in the box.

+space on The telephones will be on the shelf.

+Logation above A light was above the table

+Location Relation across A light was above the table.
 The restaurant is across the street.

-My pen is beside/next to my notebook.
-Two customers are near the cashier.
-He put a plate under the bowl.
-Direction to into through The worker walked to the bus stop.
-Several customers walked into the store.
-A delivery man walked through the doors.
-Time ➤ Point in time at after before The store opens at 8am.
+of beside / next to My pen is beside/next to my notebook.

+points near Two customers are near the cashier.

+ponits under He put a plate under the bowl.

+unaer no para piace ander the sown

+Direction to The worker walked to the bus stop.

+into Several customers walked into the store.

+through A delivery man walked through the doors.

+Time The share are seen at Owner.

+Point in at after The store opens at 8am.
 He went to the movie after work.

+time before She can come here before work.

-She can come here before work.
-Time ➤ Period of time since for during Those people have been here since noon.
-I have not seen him for two days.
-I never watch TV during the week.
-Purpose to for They hope to finish the project soon.
-She will write the words for the song.
+ume belore She can come here bejore work.

+Time since Those people have been here since noon.

+Period for I have not seen him for two days.

+of time during I never watch TV during the week.

+Purpose to She moved here to be closer to her family.

+1 un pooc for She will write the words for the song.

+, 0

 Source from The new software came from the I.T. department.

+Course h The almost and the agree of the

-Cause because of due to for The class was cancelled because of the poor weather.
+Cause because of due to The class was cancelled because of the poor weather.
 The computer did not work due to a broken wire.

-He was hired for many reasons.
-Manner by in with They arrived by bus.
-The cashier spoke in a low voice.
-The boxes were sealed with tape.
+for He was hired for many reasons.

+101 The was threa jot many reasons.

+Manner by They arrived by bus.

+in The cashier spoke in a low voice.

+with The boxes were sealed with tape.